CloudBoltSoftware/terraform-provider-cloudbolt/README.md

 If you get stuck or confused using the Terraform Provider, check out the TROUBLESHOOTING document in this repo.

-If that doesn't answer you questions, please make a GitHub issue!
+If you can't find an answer and believe you have found a limitation or bug, please make a GitHub issue!